***Updated November 2023***

 Try to have your baby shower a month or two before your due date so that you will have time to get any essential items you still need.
 I had my baby shower when I was about ready to pop (for my mom to make the trip), so it wasn’t ideal to scramble so near the end to get everything we needed.

 Unless you have money coming out of your ears, it’s a good idea to make a budget before you start buying anything.
 You can splurge here and there if you’re able to DIY or get things second-hand.
 I drooled over the gorgeous, expensive Pinterest cribs (like $1,000+ expensive).
-I knew I couldn’t afford that, but I didn’t want to settle, so I stalked local garage sales until I found the exact white, sleigh-style crib I wanted.
-SCORE!
+I knew I couldn’t afford that, but I didn’t want to settle, and my amazing mom friend found the EXACT white, sleigh-style crib I wanted, used but perfect condition.
 But be careful; safety standards are always improving and you don’t want anything dangerous or dirty (like a used mattress).
 The older the crib, the wider apart the railing can be, and babies can get their heads stuck between it.
-No one uses Craig’s list where I live, but they do use Facebook, so find out what the popular method is in your area.
+Facebook Marketplace is the most popular local buying/selling tool where I live, so find out what the popular method is in your area.

 You can also be creative with your spending if you’re on a budget.
 I really wanted this fox rug, and I was able to get free shipping by letting it sit overnight in the cart…some stores give you a special offer to make the purchase if you do that.